yosephdev/book-dine/README.md

 6. Create a superuser for the admin interface: `python manage.py createsuperuser`
 7. Run the development server: `python manage.py runserver`

-### ElephantSQL Database
+### Neon PostgreSQL Database

-To set up the ElephantSQL database:
+To set up the Neon PostgreSQL database:

-1. Create an account on ElephantSQL and create a new PostgreSQL instance.
+1. Create an account on Neon PostgreSQL and create a new PostgreSQL instance.
-2. Copy the database URL provided by ElephantSQL.
+2. Copy the database URL provided by Neon PostgreSQL.
-3. Update the Django settings file to use the ElephantSQL database URL.
+3. Update the Django settings file to use the Neon PostgreSQL database URL.

 ### Cloudinary